Why Does My Poop Feel Sharp? 7 Causes Explained In-depth.

 If you suspect the presence of an anal fissure, consult your doctor.
 Your doctor may need to perform a local examination to confirm the diagnosis (Rectal examination using a gloved finger).

-Fissure treatment is based on the treatment of the original cause (usually constipation).
+Fissure treatment is based on treating the original cause (usually constipation).
 So, laxatives and stool softeners to prevent constipation are a must.

-Also, topical medications will help ease the pain and relax sphincter muscles.
+Also, topical medications will help ease the pain and relax the sphincter muscles.

 2. Spicy foods.

 Your anal canal and the perianal area are the only areas sensitive to irritation and pain.

 Overeating spicy food can make your poop feel very sharp and painful.

 Review what you ate in the previous hours or a couple of days before the onset of the burning sensation of stool.

 Many foods such as peppers, chillis, and spicy fast foods will cause burning poop for a few bowel motions after eating.

 However, The symptoms are temporary and mild.
 The sharp feeling of the poop often goes away within hours or a day.